Starcounter/Docs/docs/database-connection-string.md

 - `IfWeStarted` - Stops database processes if they where started by the current application.
 - `Never` - Leaves database processes running, even after the application shuts down and even if the application started them.

+*Note: the `Never` option is not effective when the application process is forcibly killed with task manager or `Ctrl + C`.
+In this case operating system will kill corresponding Starcounter processes as well.*

 ### The `ContextCount` option

 Starcounter has maximum of `31` database contexts available for allocation between multiple processes.